chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 - Raya monologues: Our schedule is three days late because the boat got damaged.
 Tuk-Tuk is swimming nearby.
 I’ve got my whistle to call him when we need to escape.
 Now Sisu, you—
 - Sisu’s exasperated: “Boun already knows.
 Let him in!”
 	- Raya: He’s… too young.
-	- Sisu: We need to travel by boat if you want to avoid the Druun and be faster than Namaari.
+	- Sisu: We need to travel by boat if you want to avoid the Druun AND be faster than Namaari.
 	- Raya: Fine.
 We’ll find another sailor.
 Boun knows too much.
 - Raya: we need to get new clothes to blend in.
 Follow close.